mohamedhashim73/Flutter-Interview/README.md

 # Flutter Interview Questions
 1- What is OOP | Main Principles | Examples ?

 2- What is a Compile-Time Error | Runtime Error ?

+3- What is a difference between Authentication | Authorization ?

 ### What is OOP (Object-Oriented Programming) ?

 **OOP (Object-Oriented Programming)** is a programming paradigm that organizes software design around **objects** rather than functions and logic.
 An object is a self-contained unit that consists of: